lucapericlp/pocket-manager/README.md

 # Implementation

-We have a scheduled Lambda that invokes the Pocket API in order to send a notification to me for what needs to be reviewed.
-The notification medium can be either email or mobile push notification.
-A consideration for mobile push notification -> use a Slack bot to ping me directly.
+We have a scheduled Lambda that invokes the Pocket API to find what content needs to be reviewed in an SR fashion & notifies via Slack app.

 ## Logic